narengan/cis/managing-for-security.md

 * **End-to-end CA signed**: TLS encrypts all traffic; you must use a CA-signed certificate.

 For more detail about your TLS options, please refer to [this document](ssl-options.html).

+### Require Mondern TLS
+**Require Modern TLS** prevents older browsers from connecting using older, less secure versions of TLS.
+Any connections from browsers using TLS 1.1 or earlier are refused.
+TLS versions 1.2 and 1.3 are included in Modern TLS and are considered secure.

 IBM CIS allows you to use custom certificates, or you can use a wildcard certificate provisioned for you by CIS.